MicrosoftDocs/azure-video-indexer/azure-video-indexer/customize-brands-model-how-to.md

 ## Create a Brand

-The [Create a brand](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Create-Brand) API creates a new custom brand and adds it to the custom brands model for the specified account.
+The [Create a brand](https://api-portal.videoindexer.ai/api-details#api=Operations&operation=Create-Brand) request creates a new custom brand and adds it to the custom brands model for the specified account.

 Some other parameters that you can set in the body: